 Are you usually on the same stage and mixing with the same partner?
 If not, what dictates who you work with?

 Every project is different.
 We could be predubbing on separate stages at the same time on each of our assigned disciplines and then come together for several weeks of a final mix.
-I have worked with various partners and on various stages based on client request.
-The crew is usually chosen based on past working relationships with the director, picture editor, sound supervisor or post production supervisor.
+I have worked with various partners and on various stages based on client requests.
+The crew is usually chosen based on past working relationships with the director, picture editor, sound supervisor or post-production supervisor.

 How many stage days do you usually get on a film?
-How often do you see the director and how much time to you get with him/her?
-How long do you spend on Atmos, 7.1 vs 5.1 or stereo mix?
+How often do you see the director and how much time do you get with him/her?
+How long do you spend on Atmos, 7.1 vs. 5.1, or stereo mix?

 I’m a big fan of Spanner because it provides a lot of flexibility to adjust separate channels of a single multichannel track.